Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Introduction

-Consequently, there has been a push towards probing \textit{in situ} responses to hydrogen diffusion to understand degredation mechanisms.
-Dislocation movement caused by hydrogen desorption has been reported by Koyama \textit{et al.} \cite{Koyama2020}, where they visualised micron-scale dislocation movements using electron channel contrast imaging (ECCI) on a Fe-Mn–based alloy.
-Huang \textit{et al.} \cite{Huang2023} revealed bow-out motions of screw dislocations in $\alpha$-Fe pillars undergoing compression tests in a gaseous hydrogen environment using a transmission electron microscope (TEM).
-This is an extension to the numerous TEM experiments done by the Robertson group to study hydrogen-induced dislocation movement in foil samples \cite{Robertson2001,Robertson1984,Shih1988,Wang2014}.
-However, EM techniques only probe the surface of a material, and the question of how hydrogen interacts with a single subsurface defect \textit{in situ} is still experimentally challenging and primarily addressed using simulations \cite{Dong2022}.
+Consequently, there has been a push toward probing in situ responses to hydrogen diffusion to understand degradation mechanisms.
+Recently, dislocation movement caused by hydrogen desorption has been reported by Koyama et al. \cite{Koyama2020}, where they visualised micron-scale dislocation movements using electron channel contrast imaging (ECCI) on a Fe-Mn–based alloy.
+Huang et al. \cite{Huang2023} revealed bow-out motions of screw dislocations in $\alpha$-Fe pillars undergoing compression tests in a gaseous hydrogen environment inside a transmission electron microscope (TEM).
+This is an extension to the numerous TEM experiments done by the Robertson group to study hydrogen-induced dislocation movement in foil samples \cite{Robertson2001,Sofronis2002,Robertson1984,Shih1988,Wang2014}.
+However, EM techniques only probe relatively thin subsurface volumes of a material ($\lessapprox 100$ nm) \cite{Williams2009}, and the question of how hydrogen interacts with a single dislocation within the bulk in situ is still experimentally challenging, not well understood \cite{Myers1992,Martin2019}, and primarily addressed using simulations \cite{Dong2022}.
 Furthermore, hydrogen elastic shielding has only been inferred based on the observations of dislocation pileup \cite{Ferreira1998}, but the hydrogen-modified strain fields have not been directly measured experimentally.
 This information would greatly enhance our understanding of dislocation-hydrogen interactions to accelerate the development of HE-resistant alloys.